 MOD AZE/97/3

-5.501 Additional allocation: in Azerbaijan, Hungary, Japan, Kyrgyzstan, Romania and Turkmenistan, the band 13.4-14 GHz is also allocated to the radionavigation service on a primary basis.
-(WRC-12)
+5.501 Additional allocation: in Hungary, Japan, Kyrgyzstan, Romania and Turkmenistan, the band 13.4-14 GHz is also allocated to the radionavigation service on a primary basis.
+(WRC-23)

 Reasons: Name of the Republic of Azerbaijan is no longer required.